tkent198/SW_riemann_problem/README.md

 ## Generating the figures in Kent (2013)
 #### Figure 1
-Similarity solution x/t of the dam-break Riemann problem for the shallow water equations with initial data: hl = 2; hr = 1; ul = ur = 0.
-Between the left and right initial states emerges a constant star state h*; in this case hl > h* > hr corresponding to a `left rarefaction wave - right shock' (LW-RS) Riemann solution.
+Similarity solutions for depth h and velocity u as a function of x/t for the dam-break Riemann problem with initial data: hl = 2; hr = 1; ul = ur = 0.
+Between the left and right initial states emerges a constant star state (h*, u*); in this case hl > h* > hr corresponding to a `left rarefaction wave - right shock' (LW-RS) Riemann solution.

 <!-- ![Dam break similarity](figs/LWRSdambreak.png) -->
 <p align="center">
   <img src="figs/LWRSdambreak.png" alt="Dam break similarity"/>
 </p>

 Run ```swrpplots.m```: default setting with this initial data.

 ```
 % choose syms h
 hl=2; hr=1; ul=0; ur=0;
 ```

 This is an example of a mixed Riemann solution comprising a rarefaction wave and a shock wave.
 The structure inside the rarefaction wave (i.e., in this case the curve connecting hl and h*) is given by equation (39) in Kent (2013).

 *Exercise: Change hl, hr, ul, ur for different solutions.
 Find initial data that result in a LS-RW solution.*

 #### Figure 2
 Figure 2 illustrates the evolution of the depth h and fluid velocity u for the dam-break problem at certain times t with initial data hl = 2, hr = 1, and ul = ur = 0.
 The fluid  flows from left to right (i.e. from the region of higher depth to the region of lower depth) in a body that expands from the dam location at x = 0.
 On the left hand side of this body, the fluid moves away from the deeper stationary fluid through a rarefaction wave.
 On the right, fluid with intermediate depth h* and velocity u* collides with the stationary fluid at a lower depth, instantaneously accelerating it through a shock wave.

 <p align="center">
   <img src="figs/hfig.png" alt="Dam break h"/>
   <img src="figs/ufig.png" alt="Dam break u"/>
 </p>

 Run ```husubplots.m```: default setting with this initial data.

 ```
 % choose time-snaps
 tn = 0:0.5:1;